 Dr. Meghan Savage is an associate professor in the Master of Science in Speech-Language Pathology (MS-SLP) program at the University of St. Augustine for Health Sciences.
-She joined the university in June 2018 as an inaugural core faculty member in the MS-SLP program.
+She joined the University in June 2018 as an inaugural core faculty member in the MS-SLP program.
 Dr. Savage earned her bachelor’s degree in Psychology in 2004 from Hendrix College in Conway, Arkansas.
-She completed her master’s degree in Communication Sciences & Disorders in 2007 from Louisiana State University.
-In 2012, she earned her PhD in Communication Sciences & Disorders with an emphasis in Neurogenic Communication Disorders from Louisiana State University.
+She completed her master’s degree in Communication Sciences and Disorders in 2007 from Louisiana State University.
+In 2012, she earned her PhD in Communication Sciences and Disorders, with an emphasis in Neurogenic Communication Disorders from Louisiana State University.

 Dr. Savage has practiced as a speech-language pathologist since 2007 and worked clinically with pediatric and adult populations.
-Her research interests are in adult neurogenic communication disorders.
-Specifically, in conversational treatments with people with aphasia and their conversation partners.
-Her dissertation was titled “Comparing the treatment effect of conversational and traditional aphasia treatments based on conversational outcome measures.”
-She has presented numerous times at the local, state, national, and international level.
-She has published book chapters and peer-reviewed articles in journals such as Aphasiology, International Journal of Language and Communication Disorders, and Journal of Medical Speech-Language Pathology.
+Her research interests are in adult neurogenic communication disorders, and specifically in conversational treatments with people with aphasia and their conversation partners.
+Dr. Savage also has a passion for interprofessional education and collaborative practice teaching and research.
+She has presented at the local, state, national and international level.
+She has published book chapters and peer-reviewed articles in journals such as Aphasiology, International Journal of Language and Communication Disorders and Journal of Medical Speech-Language Pathology.
 Dr. Savage has directed several master’s theses and mentored students through the research process.

-Dr. Savage is the co-chair of the Communications Committee for the Academy of Neurological Communication Disorders & Sciences (ANCDS).
+Dr. Savage serves on the Board for the Academy of Neurological Communication Disorders and Sciences (ANCDS).
 She actively participates in service at the University and founded and facilitated a monthly community stroke support group at a local hospital.
-She has served as a founding board member for a nonprofit pediatric clinic.
+She has also served as a founding board member for a nonprofit pediatric clinic.
 She is the recipient of the University of St. Augustine for Health Sciences’ 2020 Board of Excellence ‘Student First’ Award.